1coderookie/KobraGoNeoInsights/docs/calibration.md

     Insulating the bedplate with sufficient material has a great effect on the stability and the behaviour while heating up and cooling down.
 It'll minimize temperature fluctuations and saves electrical energy as well.
 Check out the section [Insulating the Bed](hardware/bed.md#insulating-the-bed) for further information.

----

-### Calibrating E-Steps
-You've probably already came along the sentence "calibrate your e-steps" and maybe you wonder what it is, what you'd have to do and why you should do so.
-It's actually pretty simple: the "e-steps" are the steps of the motor of your extruder (so "e-steps" stands for "extruder-steps") and therefore they determine how much filament will be extruded with a certain amount of motor steps.
-Depending on how accurate this setting is (means, how well you calibrated the e-steps), you'll either have some pretty perfect prints (in the meaning of the amount of filament of each layer) or you'll see signs of more or less severe under- or overextrusion.
-Some people try to adjust or get rid of this problem by setting different extrusion multipliers in the slicer, but that's not the best/correct way (imho).
-You always should have the hardware tuned in as much as possible before trying to tweak software settings for better results.
-Even though the e-steps of both the **Go** and the **Neo** don't seem to be way off when it comes from the manufacturer with the default firmware settings, it's advisable to calibrate them.
-This whole procedure really isn't a big deal and doesn't take long, so make sure to do this calibration!

-The actual process of how to calibrate the e-steps is described in many articles and videos already, so right now I won't go into the final details here.
-Basically what you'll do is measure e.g. 100mm and 120mm of filament right above the printhead where the filament enters and mark those two spots.
-Then you heat up your system to your regular printing temperature, extrude 100mm and measure the distance between the printhead (where the filament enters) and the 100mm and 120mm marks once the extrusion is done.
-If e.g. the 100mm mark is right at the spot where the filament enters - great, no calibration necessary!
-But if either more or less than the 100mm got extruded, then you'd have to do a little math using the measured values of the distance to the marks for determining the final value of the e-steps, the formula can be found in numerous articles and videos as well as calculators where you just enter the belonging values.
-The calculated value has to be saved to the firmware then.
-After doing so, repeat this process for verifying that the new setting is correct.

-Some guides say that you should do it without a nozzle, some guides say you should do it with the nozzle.
-I personally found it most precise when doing the calibration using the final print setup, so these are my personal suggestions when it comes down to execute this procedure:

-- Determine the correct printing temperature for the filament you're using.
-- Use the nozzle you're going to use for printing as well - so don't calibrate the e-steps with e.g. a 0.4mm nozzle, when you're printing with a 0.6mm nozzle later.
-- Make sure the pressure of the feeder gear is correct and it's (mostly) the setting you'll use later on as well.
-So don't calibrate with a sloppy feeder gear and crank up the tension later and vice versa.
-- *Make sure to use a fine lined, waterproof pen for marking the filament, so don't use a fat marker which aleady draws a 1mm or 2mm wide line!* You want to be as precise as possible here!
-- *Make sure to use a precise ruler or a sliding gauge for being able to actually really measure 100mm!* You'd be suprised how bad certain measurement tools actually are and how big deviations can actually be, so make sure to use a sufficient measuring tool.